19hours/sg-statutes/Acts/Stamp Duties Act.md

 if the grantee, transferee or lessee is a Singapore permanent resident owning property, or any of 2 or more joint grantees, transferees or lessees is a Singapore permanent resident owning property and none of the other joint grantees, transferees or lessees is a foreigner or an entity

-3% of the amount or the total amount of consideration or value (whichever is applicable) of the residential property or properties that is or are conveyed, assigned or transferred
+3% of the amount or the total amount of consideration of the residential property or properties that is or are conveyed, assigned or transferred

 (v)

 if —

-3% of the total amount of consideration or value (whichever is applicable) of the residential properties that are conveyed, assigned or transferred, after deducting the amount of consideration or value (whichever is applicable) for any one of those residential properties, as elected by the person paying the duty
+3% of the total amount of consideration of the residential properties that are conveyed, assigned or transferred, after deducting the amount of consideration for any one of those residential properties, as elected by the person paying the duty

 (A)